 After an early investment by Sequoia Capital, North Carolina-based 3D printer company Carbon needed to relocate to Silicon Valley.
-T3’s data-driven approach to real estate and workplace solutions assisted in the company’s transition, and we’ve continued to support the Carbon team ever since.
+T3’s data-driven approach to real estate and workplace solutions assisted in the company’s transition and led to a headquarters that supports the rapidly growing company’s cultural and growth goals.

 Carbon founder Joe DeSimone knew that the company’s breakthrough technology would only take the company so far once it relocated to the west coast.
 To attract and retain top-tier talent, Carbon needed to balance the type of creative, collaborative workspace Silicon Valley employees demand with the ample chemistry, lab, and machine shop space the company needed to continue growing.